 Expats doing business in Turkey will find themselves in a unique and dynamic business environment.
-With the country straddling Asia and Europe across the Bosphorus and sitting within reach of the Middle East, Turkey is a melting pot of Western, Eastern and Arabic influences.
+With the country straddling Asia and Europe and sitting within reach of the Middle East, Turkey is a melting pot of Western, Eastern and Arabic influences.

 Doing business in Turkey is not overly complicated, but expats need to have a good grasp of the local business environment and the country’s unique cultural and social dynamics.

-Turkey has a large and well-educated population and, due to its political and economic stability, and its strategic geographic location, it has been seen by many international investors as the stepping stone to Central Asia and the Middle East.
-As such, many international organisations have set up regional offices in Turkey, particularly in the capital, Ankara, and in Istanbul.
+Turkey has a large and well-educated population.
+Due to its political and economic stability, and its strategic geographic location, it has been seen by many international investors as the stepping stone to Central Asia and the Middle East.
+As such, many international organisations have set up regional offices in Turkey, particularly in the capital, Ankara, and Istanbul.

-Business dress in Turkey is conservative and men are expected to wear a suit and tie, although high temperatures and humidity in Turkish cities may sometimes negate this and a shirt and smart trousers are acceptable.
+Business dress in Turkey is conservative.
+Men are expected to wear a suit and tie, although high temperatures and humidity in Turkish cities may sometimes negate this and a shirt and smart trousers are acceptable.
 Women should also wear smart business suits and ensure that they keep their shoulders, arms and legs covered at all times.

 Language of business